-5. File Downloads and Outbound Clicks Tracking
+5. Outbound Clicks

-Your email list is one of your most significant online assets.
+For a publisher or blogger, your email list is one of your most significant online assets.

 With the MonsterInsights Forms addon, you can easily track your form views and conversions, without messing with code.
 All you have to do is install and activate the addon, no settings or configuration required.

-7. Google AMP Tracking
+9. Google AMP Pages

 Are you looking to track your Google AMP pages accurately?
-Google AMP offersa super fast browsing experience for your mobile visitors from Google.
+Google AMP offers a super fast browsing experience for your mobile visitors from Google.

-By default, when a user visits an AMP page and then a normal page (or vice versa), Google AMP Analytics counts it as 2 different sessions.
+By default, when a user visits an AMP page and then a normal page (or vice versa), Google AMP analytics counts it as 2 different sessions.
 Our Google AMP addon fixes this issue and accurately tracks your AMP pages.

 For more details, learn how to add Google Analytics to AMP pages.

-8. Facebook Instant Articles Tracking
+10. Facebook Instant Articles